Satisfactory Academic Progress

 • Gather documents that supports your extenuating circumstances (e.g. death certificate, hospital records, vehicle maintenance records, eviction notice, etc.)

-• Students are required to have all official transcripts sent from all previously attended colleges and universities before they can appeal.
+• You are required to have official transcripts sent from all previously attended colleges and universities before you can appeal.

-• Students who are approved for their appeal will regain probationary eligibility for their financial aid by showing continuous progress as defined in their probation conditions.
+• Once approved for your appeal, you will regain probationary eligibility for your financial aid by showing continuous progress as defined in your probation conditions.

 Extenuating Circumstances and Supporting Documentation